danielegasparri/span-gui/docs/tips_and_tricks.md

 4. **Managing SPAN Results and Directories**
 SPAN stores results in the "SPAN_results" directory.
 The location of this directory must be decided by you the first time SPAN is run.
-You can move or delete its contents at any time, but it is recommended to do so only when SPAN is not running.
+You can move or delete its content at any time, but it is recommended to do so only when SPAN is not running.
 If SPAN detects missing directories upon startup, it will automatically recreate them.